aaliyanahmed1/UNet_multihead_model_training/README.md

 # Multi-Head Deep Learning Model

 A state-of-the-art multi-task deep learning model for COVID-19 detection and lung segmentation from chest X-ray images.
-This model simultaneously performs classification and segmentation tasks, achieving **94.1% accuracy** on the test dataset.A good example of complete implementation from data-preprocessing to training and deployment.
+This model simultaneously performs classification and segmentation tasks, achieving **94.1% accuracy** on the test dataset.A good example of complete implementation from data-preprocessing to training and deployment.This dDocumentation will guide you from start to end. it contains all the steps taken to develop this model.

 ## Technical Architecture